 4. Use Humor the Students Enjoy and Understand

 It is almost a guarantee that your sense of humor will differ from your students’ sense of humor.
-To make your students laugh, you need to be on key with what sorts of things make them laugh.
+To make your students laugh, you need to be on the key with what sorts of things make them laugh.
 Watch the TV programs that your students’ find funny to figure out what type of humor they react to enjoy.
-Get to know your students’ interests and the kinds of things they like to watch on TV.
+Take time to learn about your students’ interests and the kinds of things they like to read or watch on TV.
 Knowing your students’ type of humor will make it much easier to make them laugh.

 5. Have Occasional Dedicated Comedy Sessions

 Once in a while, it can be an excellent idea to put together a lesson based solely on having fun.
-Such lessons are valuable for building bonds and encouraging cooperation between group members, and will also do your reputation no end of good.
+Such lessons are valuable for building bonds, encouraging cooperation between group members, and doing your reputation no end of good.

-You are the only one that can decide to implement humor, remember that a lesson learned with laughter is an experience recognized.
+Only you can decide to implement humor in your classroom; a lesson learned with laughter is memorable.
 Looking at ways to make your lessons more fun or humorous will benefit your whole class.